Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 World Cup 2026 will transform New York — and most visitors will plan it wrong.
 This guide shows you where to stay, how to reach MetLife Stadium, and h

-The moment I stepped into New York during a major global event, I realized something instantly — this city doesn’t just host events, it absorbs them and amplifies them.
-Now imagine that energy during the World Cup 2026.
-This isn’t just travel… this is a full-scale global atmosphere exploding inside one city.
+From the moment I stepped into NYC during a major global event, I realized something: this city doesn't just host events, it absorbs them and amplifies them.
+Now imagine that energy during the World Cup.
+This isn't just travel — it's a full-scale global atmosphere exploding inside one city.

 During the World Cup, New York becomes a mix of cultures, languages, jerseys, chants, and celebrations.
 You'll hear Spanish, Arabic, English, French — all within a single subway ride.
 And the craziest part?
 It all feels normal here.